Connect with others who understand.

 Increasingly, doctors are recommending highly effective DMTs as the initial treatment for some people with relapsing forms of MS including relapsing-remitting MS, clinically isolated syndrome (CIS), and active secondary progressive multiple sclerosis (SPMS).
 Currently, one DMT is approved for people with primary progressive MS.

-Since highly effective DMTs can also carry the risk of serious side effects, it’s important to understand all of the risks and benefits involved.
+Since highly effective DMTs can also carry the risk of serious side effects, it’s important to understand all the risks and benefits involved.

 What Makes a DMT Highly Effective?